Central Catholic High School

 Arrival Time

-Students may not be dropped off at school before 7:45 a.m.
+Students may be dropped off at school beginning at 7:45 a.m.
 The school cannot accept responsibility for students brought to school before 7:45 a.m.
 Once students arrive, they may not leave the school grounds without a parent/guardian signing them out.
 Parents will be notified and appropriate consequences given for violation of this rule.

 Tardiness